hisco/http2-client/README.md

   * Https/1.1
   * Http/2.0

-In case of http1.1 the connection pool is managed as usual with an http agent.
+In case of http1.1
+  * Connection pool is managed as usual with an http agent.

-In case of http2.0 all requests use a signle connection (per request manager).
+In case of http2.0
+  * Connection pool is managed by Http2 agent.
+  * Requests to the same "origin" will use the same tcp connection (per request manager) - automatically.
+  * All Http2 features are available except push.

 ## Usage - Same interface
 ###request()